apache/apisix/README.md

 For more documents, please refer to [Apache APISIX Document Index](doc/README.md)

 ## Dashboard
-APISIX has built-in support for Dashboard,
+APISIX has built-in support for [Dashboard](https://github.com/apache/apisix-dashboard), which could be directly deployed by docker compose.

 The dashboard only allows 127.0.0.1 by default, and you can modify `allow_admin` in `conf/config.yaml` by yourself, to list the list of IPs allowed to access.